Ethics & Sustainability

-I chose to work with undyed, organic cotton for its associated reduced environmental and social impacts including: avoiding the use of toxic pesticides responsible for poisoning wildlife, rivers, and killing an estimated 16,000 people every year; to meet biodegradability standards; to support the working condition requirements associated with GOTS certified organic textiles; and helping to lock CO2 into the soil (in turn, helping to mitigate climate change).
+I chose to work with undyed, European linen due to its little reliance on pesticides and water, and organic cotton for its associated reduced environmental and social impacts including: avoiding the use of toxic pesticides responsible for poisoning wildlife, rivers, and killing an estimated 16,000 people every year; to meet biodegradability standards; to support the working condition requirements associated with GOTS certified organic textiles; and helping to lock CO2 into the soil (in turn, helping to mitigate climate change).
 For more information about the benefits of organic cotton you may wish to visit https://www.soilassociation.org/organic-living/fashion-textiles/organic-cotton/

 All of my pieces are packaged using only recycled, recyclable and biodegradable packaging materials.